Food Science Institute - Future Students

 Students would enjoy applying Food Chemistry, Food Processing, Food Microbiology, HACCP, Chemical and Physical Analyses of Food, and the principles of various commodity courses to operations in the world's largest and most essential industry.
 This curriculum interfaces well with requirements for Pre-Veterinary Medicine and Pre-Medicine.

 Recent graduates have jobs as professional food scientists, and others have entered graduate school and other professional endeavors.
 Students can minor in business and specialize in specific areas.
-It is easy to transfer into Food Science from other science-based curriculums.
+It is easy to transfer into Food Science from other science-based curricula.
 Students benefit from small class sizes, one-on-one teaching, hands-on experiences, and student-oriented advising.

 Up to 21 to 42 hours of professional courses dealing with food production, processing, quality, safety, product development, government regulations, communications, international relations, and business of the food industry are selected by the student and their advisor.